AgileVentures/asyncvoter-slack-command/DEVELOPING.md

 - How it works
 	- Data persistence
 		- Functions for persistence and retrieval
+- Using git
+	- Clone AsyncVoter to your workspace directory:
+	- Check out a branch from the GitHub server
+	- Normal workflow \(on already fetch'ed branch\)
 - Best Practices
 	- Funcational JavaScript
 	- Testing